 Jesus said that "no one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon" (Matthew 6:24).
 If Jesus has become your master, then you will desire to serve and be loyal to Him.
 The first thing that came out of Paul's mouth when he met Jesus on the road to Damascus was, "Lord, what do You want me to do?"
 (Acts 9:6).
 Is this your desire?

-In addition, when you become the servant of Christ you will naturally seek to love and serve others.
-Paul taught us to “through love serve one another" (Gal.
+When you become the servant of Christ, you will naturally seek to love and serve others.
+Paul taught that "through love serve one another" (Gal.
 5:6).
-If we love one another, it proves that we are His disciples (John 13:34, 35).
+If we love one another, it proves that we are His disciples (John 13:34-35).
 John commanded, "Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
-He who does not love does not know God, for God is love" (1 John 4:7, 8).
-If you’ve been born again by the Spirit of God you will love others.
+He who does not love does not know God, for God is love" (1 John 4:7-8).
+If you have been born again by the Spirit of God, you will love others.

-Therefore, do you believe what the Scripture declares concerning Jesus Christ?
+Do you believe what the Scripture declares concerning Jesus Christ?
 Have you acted upon your faith by receiving Him personally into your life?
 Have you seen the fruit come forth from your life that proves that you believe?
-If these things are true then you should be confident that you have been born again.
+If you do, then, you should be sure that you are born again.